Beginning on Wednesday February 4th, at 6pm in Atascadero, The Atascadero Fire

 Thank You to all the North County Fire Agencies...

 The CERT program would not exist without their support!

 Association of San Luis Obispo County, in association with the California Fire Chiefs Association.

 Sponsored in part by PG&E

 Thank You to EQ-Wine Covers Co. of Paso Robles

-for underwriting all of the costs associated with the first CERT class held recently in Paso Robles.
+for underwriting all of the costs associated with the every CERT class held in the North County since 2011.

 A special Thank You to Heart Hero's CPR Instructors Steph and Bob Ponti.
 Their generous contributions for our CERT Program have made a huge difference!
-For AED's, CPR instruction, and First Aid Education these are
+For CPR instruction, and First Aid Education these are the people

 us for details, and opportunities.
 We will feature your business here on our website, as well as in our print advertising.